Mariah33/SentinelTranslate/infrastructure/helm/sentineltranslate/MONITORING_SUMMARY.md

 ## Overview

-Comprehensive Prometheus and Grafana monitoring has been successfully added to the SentinelTranslate Helm chart.
 The implementation provides production-ready observability for all components with automated alerting and detailed dashboards.

-## What Was Added

 ### 1. Chart Dependencies